Divorce

 Divorce Frequently Asked Questions

-With nearly 25 years of experience, Gene Sollows is prepared to handle any family law problem, no matter how deep the conflict or complex the issues.
+With over 30 years of experience, Gene Sollows is prepared to handle any family law problem, no matter how deep the conflict or complex the issues.
 He will work with you personally to gain an understanding of your situation and to guide you to the best possible outcome.

 Get In Touch With An Attorney Who Understands And Can Help

-We handle a broad range of family law matters for clients in Tarrant, Dallas, Collin, and Denton Counties and surrounding areas.
+We handle a broad range of family law matters for clients in Tarrant and Denton Counties and surrounding areas.
 To arrange your initial consultation with an experienced Keller divorce lawyer, please contact our law offices online or by telephone at 817-548-5696.